yugabyte/yugabyte-db/docs/content/latest/admin/yb-admin.md

 #### split_tablet

-Splits the specified hash-partitioned tablet and and computes the split point as the middle of tablet's partition range.
+Splits the specified hash-partitioned tablet and computes the split point as the middle of tablet's partition range.

 {{< note title="Note" >}}

-The `yb-admin split_tablet` command is not supported for use with range-partitioned tablets.
+The `yb-admin split_tablet` command is not yet supported for use with range-partitioned tablets.
 To follow plans on this, see [GitHub #5166](https://github.com/yugabyte/yugabyte-db/issues/5166)

 {{< /note >}}